Registration deadline: July 6, 2026

 Course Format

 The Microcredentials Summer Institute consists of a combination of live sessions and asynchronous design work.
-During our live sessions, you will collaborate with peers across colleges, share your course plans, and receive expert feedback to refine your integration of microcredentials.
-Between sessions, you’ll engage in hands-on course development and have access to curated resources and video insights from colleagues who have successfully implemented microcredentials.
-This hybrid format is designed to support reflection, creativity, and application in your own teaching context.
+During our live sessions, participants will collaborate with peers across colleges, share course plans, and receive expert feedback to refine integration of microcredentials.
+Between sessions, participants will engage in hands-on course development and have access to curated resources and video insights from colleagues who have successfully implemented microcredentials.
+The hybrid format encourages participants to reflect, foster creativity, and implement new ideas in their teaching.

 Course Calendar